 KidZone is a ministry outreach that meets the first Wednesday of each month when the Spearfish School district dismisses students early for teacher in-service.
 This after school program is a fun, “mini Vacation Bible School” experience, where kids participate in activities, games, arts, and crafts.
 The kids learn Bible lessons to encourage them to explore and apply their faith in everyday life situations.
 All kids are welcome and do not need to be a member of Our Savior’s Lutheran Church to participate.

-The cost of the program is $50 for the year or a maximum of $70 per family.
+The cost of the program is $40 for the year per family.
 This includes transportation from each elementary school via Prairie Hills Transportation.